-IBERS receives strategic research funding from the Biotechnology and Biological Sciences Research Council (BBSRC) to support long term mission driven research, and is a member of the National Institutes of Bioscience.
+IBERS receives strategic research funding from the Biotechnology and Biological Sciences Research Council (BBSRC) to support long term mission-driven research, and is a member of the National Institutes of Bioscience.
 IBERS also benefits from financial support from the Welsh Government, Department for Environment, Food and Rural Affairs (DEFRA) and the European Union.

-IBERS Awards include the Times Higher Education Award in 2013 in the Outstanding Contribution to Innovation and Technology category and The Queen’s Anniversary Prize for Higher Education 2009 for international leadership in public good plant breeding.
+IBERS' Awards include the Times Higher Education Award in 2013 in the Outstanding Contribution to Innovation and Technology category and The Queen’s Anniversary Prize for Higher Education 2009 for international leadership in public good plant breeding.
 IBERS was also awarded a BBSRC Excellence With Impact Award in 2011.

-IBERS works with both academic and industrial partners, developing and translating innovative bioscience research into solutions designed to mitigate the impacts of climate change and plant and animal diseases, and deliver renewable energy and food and water security.
+IBERS works both with academic and industrial partners, developing and translating innovative bioscience research into solutions designed to mitigate the impacts of climate change and plant and animal diseases, and deliver renewable energy and food and water security.

 Our major funders are: